 Deforming the shapes by precise forging dies, a good surface finish is always gained.
 In closed die forging, surface of products are much smoother than equivalent cast ones.
 Normally we could control the surface finish of closed die forgings within Ra6.3 after shot blasting.
 Like water glass casting, the surface finish is only Ra12.5, and has to be machined for better surface finish.

 Mass production of closed die forgings lends itself to maximum savings.
 Due to the close tolerances and good surface finish, closed die forging will require little machining or no machining.
 Besides, the unit price is competitive than that of other processes.
 So the overall cost of closed die forging is low for large volume production.

 Of course, closed die forging is not suitable for all the metal components, there are also some disadvantages.
 For example, closed die forging can not make quite complex products.
 Besides, for too large products, we would like casting or open die casting process due to its limitation on dimensions.

-Fly Forge began its closed die forging business in 1994.
-Since then, Fly has steadily grown to be a leader in Chinese forging industry, known for its engineering and service excellence.
+CFS Forge began its closed die forging business in 1994.
+Since then, CFS has steadily grown to be a leader in Chinese forging industry, known for its engineering and service excellence.